 HVAC Systems have a lifespan of between 10 to 15 years.
-However, with proper maintenance and regular inspections carried out by a competent technician, their lifespan can extend to more than two decades.
+However, with proper hvac repair, maintenance and regular inspections carried out by competent technicians in Air Care in Charlotte, their lifespan can extend to more than two decades.
 Once your equipment ages and becomes outdated, you will begin to incur high operating and maintenance costs and still notice a decrease in reliability.
 Your utility bills will skyrocket due to increased rates of energy consumption.

 Luckily, emerging HVAC technologies focus on improving the performance of the heating and cooling systems and lowering their energy consumption rates.

 With the presence of variable-speed technology, moderating gas valves, as well as other advances in technology, your outdated system can be upgraded to produce more even heating.
 It is possible to program the system such that it maintains a constant temperature, delivers airflow that is more continuous, and provide bigger humidity control.
 Air conditioning repair service technicians can carry out simple duct repairs or filter replacements to boost the performance of your outdated HVAC.

 Nowadays, there are sound absorbing materials that eliminate the operating noise from the HVAC.
 Having such materials installed in your equipment can transform your home into a peaceful and quiet haven.
 The idea here is to help you feel your heating equipment rather than hear it.
 Installation of advanced filters, air ducts, and heat exchanger can enhance the efficiency of your equipment while minimizing its energy consumption – meaning less waste and better protection of natural resources.